My first volunteering shift with Crisis at Christmas was in December 2007.

 But the things she didn’t say were what impacted me the most.

 Every Christmas, a large percentage of London’s homeless hostels and soup kitchens close down for the festive period.
-Luckily, a lot of offices and school buildings do the same thing, which is when Crisis, a homeless charity, takes advantage of their emptiness and turns various buildings into temporary homeless shelters for eight days.
+Luckily, a lot of offices and school buildings do the same thing, which is when Crisis, a UK-based homeless charity, takes advantage of these empty buildings and turns them into temporary homeless shelters for eight days.

 If there’s anything I’ve learnt from working with Crisis, it’s to never underestimate the innate good in people.
 The hundreds of volunteers who swarm through the doors of the City of London Academy each year are eager, positive and can think of nothing better than giving up their time to help others.